bepu/bepuphysics2/README.md

 - And a bunch of other miscellaneous stuff!

 It notably does *not* yet include:
-- Convex hulls, cylinders, or other more general convexes
-- Bounciness, other than the frequency/damping ratio tuning
+- Convex hulls that actually collide with things

 ## Links